amnasyeda/react-portfolio/README.md

 The user will clone the repository and run `npm install` followed by `npm start` on the `localhost:3000` port.

 ## Usage
-Please clone the repository to view the application as the deployed link is not working.
-I am still trying to get it up and running but I know it is likely an error in the package.json file.

 <img width="1433" alt="portfolio" src="https://user-images.githubusercontent.com/81194686/133134669-9095f85b-5820-47f0-9b10-dd9a29fc3295.png">